 Acoma – Sky City ES, Bosque Farms ES, Carlsbad – Alta Vista MS, Carlsbad HS, Cuba ES, Edgewood ES, Gallup – Chief Manuelito MS, Las Cruces – Sonoma ES, Placitas ES, Ramah HS, Roswell – Mountain View MS, San Rafael ES, Santa Fe – Capshaw ES, Santa Fe Girls School, Santa Fe – Larragotie and Pinon ES, Santa Rosa MS, Silver City – Harrison Schmidt ES, Mosquero Municipal Schools, SRES Santa Rosa.

-Solvang Elementary, CA, Mrs. Madrona’s, Bear, DE, Milton, GA, Homeschool, Marietta, GA, Cloquet Middle School, MN, Lyle School, MN, William McKinley School, Brooklyn, NY, George Fisher MS, Carmel NY, Washington Drive Primary, Centerport NY, Wayne High School, Huber Heights, OH, The Little School, Bellevue, WA
+Mrs. Montgomery’s 5th grade homeroom class, Chestnutwold Elementary School, Ardmore, PA; Solvang Elementary, CA; Mrs. Madrona’s, Bear, DE; Milton, GA; Homeschool, Marietta, GA; Cloquet Middle School, MN; Lyle School, MN; William McKinley School, Brooklyn, NY; George Fisher MS, Carmel NY; Washington Drive Primary, Centerport, NY; Wayne High School, Huber Heights, OH; The Little School, Bellevue, WA

 Canada: Muriel Clayton Middle School, Airdrie AB